Implementing the Oregon Energy Strategy

 Engagement

-ODOE is now accepting public comment through 5 p.m. on March 20, 2026 on both this report and the Report on Reducing Barriers to Clean Energy Deployment.
+ODOE held a public comment period through March 20, 2026, on both this report and the Report on Reducing Barriers to Clean Energy Deployment and compiled the public comments received.

-After the first round of public comments, ODOE will review comments and prepare draft reports to share for a second round of public comments.
+Next, ODOE will prepare draft reports to share for a second round of public comments.
 Sign up to receive email notices about future comment opportunities.

 ODOE currently expects both reports to focus on commercially available technologies like wind, solar, and battery energy storage systems.
 ODOE expects this Report will also focus on transmission lines.
 Both studies will focus on developments of a type and size to be subject to EFSC’s jurisdiction and review processes.
 Neither study will focus on emerging technologies or transmission corridors, which are the focus of other workstreams for ODOE under Executive Order 25-29.